TheBlueDragon2/UmberGate/Session 02 Prep – First Steps into the Umberwilds.md

 ### Pacing Notes
 - Whole scene should take 45–75 minutes.
-- If they flee or sneak, they still spot the blood map from afar.
-- End with clear next step: follow the arrow deeper (toward Nyx’s fringe camp) or return to Umbergate with proof.

 ### Rewards
 - 300 gp from Thorne for answers (plus 200 gp if they identify Nyx as cause).
-- The aethersteel finger (minor magic item: self-repairs tools, +1 to one tool check/day).
-- XP as normal + milestone feel for surviving first Wilds taste.

 ### Alive World Tick
 While they’re out, note:
 - Reborn Path sermon scheduled tonight in town.
 - New war refugees arriving—rumors of Iron Dominion push closer.

-Drop this straight into Obsidian.
-Run it loose—they’ll surprise you, and that’s perfect.
-You’ve got this!